The kitchen is the germiest room in the house. Here's how to clean it.

 The Fridge

-An entire article or three could be devoted to this one big-ticket item, but here’s the short version of how to this multifaceted machine clean according to Doug Rogers, president of Mr. Appliance, a Neighborly company.
+An entire article or three could be devoted to this one big-ticket item, but here’s the short version of how to clean this multifaceted machine, according to Doug Rogers, president of Mr. Appliance, a Neighborly company.

 - The outside: “Dampen a cloth with soapy water and wipe down the top, doors and sides of the fridge.
 For stainless steel refrigerators, use stainless steel spray.
 Give extra attention to the handles where grimy fingerprints linger.”